 4. Practice the plan: Maintain safety equipment such as smoke detectors and fire extinguishers in good condition.
 Drill emergency and evacuation procedures.

-Stay safe, and call me if you’re thinking about selling!
+Stay safe and call me when you’re thinking about relocating!